pingcap/docs-cn/security-compatibility-with-mysql.md

 TiDB supports multiple authentication methods.
 These methods can be specified on a per user basis using [`CREATE USER`](/sql-statements/sql-statement-create-user.md) and [`ALTER USER`](/sql-statements/sql-statement-create-user.md).
 These methods are compatible with the authentication methods of MySQL with the same names.

 You can use one of the following supported authentication methods in the table.
 To specify a default method that the server advertises when the client-server connection is being established, set the [`default_authentication_plugin`](/system-variables.md#default_authentication_plugin) variable. `tidb_sm3_password` is the SM3 authentication method only supported in TiDB.
-Therefore, to authenticate using this method, you must connect to TiDB using [TiDB-JDBC](https://github.com/pingcap/mysql-connector-j/tree/release/8.0-sm3).
+Therefore, to authenticate using this method, you must connect to TiDB using [TiDB-JDBC](https://github.com/pingcap/mysql-connector-j/tree/release/8.0-sm3). `tidb_auth_token` is a JSON Web Token (JWT) based authentication method used only in TiDB Cloud.

 <CustomContent platform="tidb">